 4. Challenges & solutions

 Making concrete elements with as many as seven different colours in one element is not for everyone.
-Byldis is willing to think along with clients at an early design stage with the aim of coming up with a feasible design together.
+Byldis was willing to think along with clients at an early design stage with the aim of coming up with a feasible design together.
 This collaboration resulted in an acceptable set of requirements and led to a flawless process.

 5. Facts & figures